8 Best Protein Powders, How to Use Them, FAQs and More

 How much protein do I need a day?
 In general, consuming about 50 percent of your body weight in grams of protein per day is ideal.
 Go higher for muscle building or fat loss.

 In addition to supplying an extra bit of protein to your daily diet, protein powder benefits many other aspects of health as well.
-In fact, several types are high in fiber, vitamins and minerals and have been linked to a wide range of health benefits such as lower cholesterol levels, better blood sugar control and improved skin health.
+In fact, several types are high in fiber, vitamins and minerals and have been linked to a wide range of health benefits, such as lower cholesterol levels, better blood sugar control and improved skin health.

-Plus, protein powder is available in a wide array of different flavors and can be incredibly versatile.
 Although most commonly mixed with milk or water, it can also be incorporated into recipes like breakfasts and baked goods to add a punch of protein to your favorite foods.

 Common types